 Our executive team and our board of directors are committed to addressing environmental, social and governance (ESG) risks and opportunities.
 Our board has charged our audit committee with oversight of our cybersecurity and ESG risk and programs.
-We consider ESG in various areas of our business and at every level of our Company and approach our business and our communities through community engagement, diversity and inclusion, sustainability and risk management.
-We report on these matters to the audit committee of our board of directors and have included a short summary of these efforts.
-We have provided a brief summary of how we manage our ESG risks and opportunities through our corporate responsibility programs below.
-For additional information on DNB's corporate responsibility efforts, please see our 2021 Corporate Social Responsibility Report, which will become available on the Investor Relations page of our website at investor.DNB.com in May 2022.
+We consider ESG in various areas of our business and at every level of our Company.
+We report on these matters to the audit committee of our board of directors and have included a short summary of these efforts below.
+For additional information on DNB's corporate responsibility efforts, please see our 2022 ESG Report, which will become available on the Investor Relations page of our website at investor.DNB.com in April 2023.